 Email: ctsao [at] princeton [dot] edu

-Winner of the Best Paper Award at the 2024 CESifo/ifo Junior Workshop on Economics of Education
+Awards: Best Paper Award at the CESifo Economics of Education Conference 2024

 with Amy Kim

-Married women in the early 20th century U.S. faced “marriage bars,” a form of employer discrimination that barred them from paid employment.
+Married women in the early 20th century U.S. faced "marriage bars," a form of employer discrimination that barred them from paid employment.
 However, because the end of marriage bar use coincided with shifting social norms and labor market conditions, it is unclear how the end of marriage bars affected women’s employment.
 We study the effects of the legislative prohibition of marriage bars in teaching during the 1930s.
-A difference-in-differences design shows that the prohibitions increased the share of married women teachers, partly by pushing unmarried women out of the labor force, and modestly increased women's labor force participation.
+A difference-in-differences design shows that the prohibitions increased the share of married women teachers by 3.5 p.p.
+(20%), partly by pushing unmarried women out of teaching, thus increasing women's labor force participation.

 with Calvin Jahnke and Gabor Nyeki

 This paper studies how a manager's tone when giving feedback to workers affects individual productivity and output quality.
 We construct a novel panel dataset that links software engineers and managers to their email communications and code contributions on the largest open source software project, the Linux kernel.
-We identify tones used in the emails (e.g., toxic, polite, encouraging) using natural language processing and machine learning techniques.
+To identify tones used in the emails (e.g., toxic, polite, encouraging), we use natural language processing and machine learning techniques.
+Additionally, to control for the informativeness of feedback, we fine-tune a large language model (GPT-2) and use the token probabilities it generates to construct measures of entropy and surprisal.
 We find a strong negative relationship between manager toxicity and engineer productivity.
 Using an instrumental variables design to address endogeneity in a manager's choice of tone, we find that receiving toxic feedback from a manager reduces the likelihood that an engineer completes a programming task, increases the amount of time to task completion, and decreases the likelihood that an engineer completes more tasks in the next 30 days.